tpm2-software/tpm2-tools/man/tss2_exportkey.1.md

   * **-e** **\--pathToPublicKeyOfNewParent**:

     The path to the public key of the new parent.
 This key MAY be in the public key hierarchy /ext.
-If NULL only the public key will exported.
+    Optional parameter.
+If omitted only the public key will exported.

   * **-f**, **\--force**: